Our Mission is Safety

 Thousands die in cell phone distracted driving crashes every year.
 Many believe hands-free devices and dashboard infotainment systems are safe because they are provided by vehicle manufacturers, but research shows these technologies lead to cognitive distraction and inattention blindness.

 In the U.S., more than one in eight drivers admit to driving when they thought they were close to or over the legal blood-alcohol limit in the past year.
-Impairment begins with the first drink.
+Teen Driving

 Parental involvement does not end when a child gets a license.
 Teen drivers who continue to practice with their parents increase their chances of avoiding a crash.